 Whether solar is a good option is dependent on your home and area.
 Homes fit for solar not only have available unshaded space but beneficial state incentives and policy.

 State Solar Policy’s Role in Solar

-A state with good solar policy encourages utilities to make residential solar easier to acquire.
+A state with a good solar policy encourages utilities to make residential solar easier to acquire.
 These policies punish utilities for not meeting renewable energy standards that have been set by the state.
-This is often done through renewable energy standards and solar carve outs.
+This is often done through renewable energy standards and solar carve-outs.